 A portion of the Professional Development Fund will be set aside annually to support professional activities of Administrators.
-Applications should be submitted to Karen Schroeder in the Academic Dean's Office.
+Applications should be submitted to Alisha Triana in the Academic Dean's Office.
 Guidelines and forms can be acquired from the Associate Academic Dean or Human Resources.

 In some cases administrators undertaking scholarly research projects may apply for an Academic PDF.
 Feel free to contact the Associate Academic Dean or another member of the Academic PDF Committee for help in discerning whether your project falls into this category.

 To apply for an Academic PDF grant you must submit an electronic copy of your proposal to Alisha Triana in the Academic Dean's Office (firstname.lastname@example.org) by the third Monday in February, before the summer or academic year for which you are seeking a grant.
 Late submissions will not be considered.
 (Note: Administrative PDF opportunities may extend through the grant year.)
 You are encouraged to discuss your plans with the Associate Academic Dean or another member of the PDF Committee before you apply.

 - The application cover sheet — (docx) (pdf)